 How to set up your law firm’s processes and systems

-Mapping out your internal operations and workflows
+Mapping out your firm’s workflow and internal operations

 • What are my working hours?